laiwendywei/tonyli520.github.io/_posts/2019-7-30-Capstone_Module_1.md

 The first step you need to perform upon your very first successful login is to access the User Options section and click the Reset Test Data button.
 A full set of test data for your user account is generated.
 It includes vendors, invoices, reports, clients, checks, accounts, etc.

 Feel free to reuse the above option at any point if you want to erase all the existing  data in your account and generate a new set.
 This is particularly useful in the development stage, because Work Items are marked as completed as soon as they are processed.
-Note: Do not reset the test data if the results of your evaluation on one of the assignments are still pending!

 Naturally, you may change your Password, or recover it using the Forgot Password functionality.